mounirHamzi13/chat_app_firebase/README.md

 # chat_app_firebase
-a chat mobile app with flutter and some of firebase services as : firebase authentification , cloud firestore , firebase storage
+a chat mobile app with flutter and some of firebase services such as : firebase authentification , cloud firestore , firebase storage